 - Confirmation of the sponsor's firm commitment from an authorized representative of the sponsor by SPA; however, PreAward may proceed without the sponsor's firm commitment in the event that the Department Approver, or the Organizational Approver (as appropriate), has authorized the PreAward request despite the increased financial risk in doing so in the absence of the sponsor's firm commitment.

 The risks, liabilities and limitations associated with PreAwards must be carefully considered prior to requesting authorization.

 Risks: Whenever the University approves a PreAward, it is risking monetary loss.
 Other funding must be available to cover the risk of a delayed start date, costs disallowed by the sponsor, or failure of the sponsor to make the anticipated award.

 Liabilities: Special care must be exercised in assessing the impact of PreAwards on the legal obligations of the University, especially in the areas of intellectual property rights and indemnification, as well as other special award terms.

 Limitations: A sponsor's policies, the terms and conditions of the anticipated award, and campus policies and practices determine whether or not a PreAward will be authorized.
 Restrictions differ depending on the type of sponsor and the type of award anticipated (i.e., grant, cooperative agreement, or contract).

 To get started, a PreAward Spending Request must be submitted.

 Requesting Modifications to Previously Approved PreAwards

-Please refer to Campus Policy Number 550-80 for additional information and guidelines pertaining to PreAwards.
+Please refer to Campus Policy #550-80 (PRE-AWARD POLICY) for additional PreAward policy and procedural information.